Chuo-ku Tourism Association Official Blog

 sssn201801.JPG

-It is open from 11:00 noon to 5:00 at midnight (before dawn).
+It is open from 11:00 noon to 5:00 midnight (before dawn).

-Sunday sales are also nice here.
+Sunday sales are nice around here.

 sssn201803.JPG

-Salad and steamed tea bowl
+Salad and steamed tea bowl.

 sssn201804.JPG

-Each of the stories is fresh.
+Each story is fresh.

 sssn201802.JPG